-- Document Title - Indicate if currently publicly available (Yes /No) - Indicate below which of the following elements are addressed in the document (Yes/No) - Performance Standards for Complaints (e.g., response times, customer service standards or guidelines, etc.) - General Protocols and Procedures (e.g., description of the step-by-step process - intake to resolution) - Language Assistance Protocols and Procedures - Urgent Case Protocols and Procedures - After-Hours Protocols and Procedures - CSR Training - CSR Tools (Referral guides, phone scripts, etc.)
+- Document Title - Indicate if currently publicly available (Yes /No) - Indicate below which of the following elements are addressed in the document (Yes/No) - Performance Standards for Complaints (e.g., response times, customer service standards or guidelines, etc.) - General Protocols and Procedures (e.g., description of the step-by-step process - intake to resolution) - Language Assistance Protocols and Procedures - Urgent Case Protocols and Procedures - After-Hours Protocols and Procedures - CSR or Case Reviewer Training - CSR or Case Reviewer job aid or tools (Referral guides, phone scripts, etc.)